 Are you feeling like the days are dragging and you can barely get through the morning without multiple cups (or pots) of caffeine?
 We get it.
-There are tons of ways to stay awake that don’t involve coffee from simple mindfulness techniques to foods that will get you ready for the day ahead.
+There are tons of ways to stay awake like simple mindfulness techniques, to foods that will get you ready for the day ahead.
 Scroll through and get that energy up!

 photo: jill111 via Pixabay

 1. Head Outside

 If the sun is shining in your neck of the woods, Vitamin D is a natural energy boost.
 All you have to do is play with the kids outside, walk the dog, or roll back the sunroof.
 As always, if you plan on being outside for an extended period, be sure to put on a fresh coat of SPF.
 Foods like fish, egg yolks and fortified milk and cereals are also delicious D sources.

 Water helps make the world—and our bodies—go round.
 And fatigue is a sure sign that we aren’t getting enough of it.
 Keep reusable bottles in your bag, at your desk and in the car.
 You’ll get in the habit of hydrating throughout the day for sustained energy levels and all sorts of other body benefits (radiant skin sound good to anyone?).

 Parenthood can feel like an endless circuit of activities, homework, appointments and the daily surprises that keep us on our toes.
 Sometimes all the caffeine we drink to keep up backfires, leaving us wired and unable to focus.
 Step off the hamster wheel and cue up a mom-friendly meditation app rather than another cup of joe.
 Just 5- 10- or 15-minute increments of measured breathing and meditation will leave you relaxed and refreshed.